AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/adobe-target-modules.md

 #### [!UICONTROL Update a record]

-This action module updates an Activity, Offer, or Audience.
+This action module updates a record in Target.

 <table style="table-layout:auto">
   <col/>